alleyinteractive/alley-scripts/packages/block-editor-tools/src/hooks/use-post-by-id/README.md

 };
 ```

-This function must return an object which contains a string named `subtype` that is the post type.
+This function must return a string that is the post type.